Return the Favor

-"Return the Favor" is a song by American recording artist and songwriter Keri Hilson.
-The song features Timbaland, who wrote the song with Hilson and her songwriting/production team The Clutch, as well as Walter Milsap.
+"Return the Favor" is a song by American singer and songwriter Keri Hilson.
+The song features American record producer Timbaland, who wrote the song with Hilson and her songwriting/production team The Clutch, as well as Walter Milsap.
 Following the moderate international chart success of Hilson's lead single, "Energy", "Return the Favor" was released from Hilson's debut album, In a Perfect World..., serving as the international second single while the urban single, "Turnin Me On" was released in the US.

 As Hilson's second vocal collaboration with mentor Timbaland, Hilson stated the purpose of the song's initial conception was to re-create the success of their worldwide hit, "The Way I Are", as Timbaland called the "Return the Favor" bigger and better.

 The song reached the top twenty in the United Kingdom, Ireland, and Germany, while appearing in the top thirty of Austria and Sweden, charting in Australia and the tip charts in Belgium.
 The accompanying music video implements a futuristic concept and features Hilson sporting several extravagant outfits.